F.A.Q.

 & many others…

-I’ve also done extended engagements at numerous high schools and colleges/universities.
+I’ve also done extended engagements at numerous independent schools and colleges/universities.
 These residencies have run anywhere from a full day to five days, and included keynote addresses, all-school assemblies, class visits, writing workshops, panel discussions, faculty trainings, in-depth feedback on students’ work, and much more.

 Click here for more info on booking me for a workshop or residency.